If you have to take a pill to counteract another pill, why not just cut them out altogether?

 Carpal Tunnel Syndrome and Dr. John Sarno's Mindbody Medicine

-| carpal tunnel syndrome, Dr. John Sarno, Tension Myositis Syndrome, TMS | 0 comments »Whether you have Carpal Tunnel Syndrome or some other condition, there are a million people pout there who will give you advice on how to deal with your pain.
-Most of them say basically the same things.
+Whether you have Carpal Tunnel Syndrome, tendonitis or repetitive strain injury, there are a million people out there who will give you advice about how to deal with your pain.
 But before you continue to treat your wrist pain, I highly recommend you check out Dr. John Sarno's book The Divided Mind: The Epidemic of Mindbody Disorders.
-Sarno argues that many of the conditions often associated with fibromyalgia, carpal tunnel syndrome or back pain are actually caused by various forms of emotional repression.
+Dr. Sarno argues that many of the conditions often associated with fibromyalgia, carpal tunnel syndrome or back pain are actually caused by various forms of emotional repression.
 I know it may sound Freudian at first, but there's a lot of evidence to back up his claims.
 Here's his theory.

 Dr. Sarno spent years treating patients with chronic back pain.
 After a while he began to notice common personality types among his patients.
 Many of them were perfectionists and chronic do-gooders.
 They tried hard to please others, and when they failed they often blamed themselves harshly.
 To make a long story short, Sarno hypothesized that many of these people were repressing feelings of anger and frustration that were harmful to their good self-image.
 When he made them aware of these feelings, many of his patients experienced immediate relief from their painful symptoms.